topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 ### Giant Bug Graphics

-The bugs are as 32 rows by 5 columns drawn column by column.
+The bugs are defined as 32 rows by 5 columns (of 4 pixels) drawn column by column.

 ```html
 <canvas width="180" height="260"